donejs/donejs/docs/guide.md

 ### Using the connection

-This was all we needed to create a connection to our REST endpoint.
-We can go ahead and use it, for example by importing it in `src/messages/messages.stache` and requesting a list of all mesages with the `message-model` custom element:
+The generated file is all that is needed to create a connection to our REST endpoint.
+We can go ahead and use it by importing it in `src/messages/messages.stache` and requesting a list of all mesages with the `message-model` custom element:

 ```html
 <can-import from="donejs-chat/models/message" />